This article looks into the polluter pays principle and its modern day renaissance.

 The polluter pays principle has struggled to flourish in the years since it was first conceived in 1992.
 But perhaps with urban air pollution we are seeing a problem that is well suited to being solved by the principle.

 Time will tell how successful these schemes are.
 If they are successful, there is nothing to stop the polluter pays principle from being applied to other environmental problems.

 By Barnaby Nash

-Please share your thoughts in the comments section below or reach out to me on social media.
-How do you think responsible businesses should market themselves?
+Please share your thoughts in the comments section below, or reach out to me on social media.
+What do you think about the polluter pays principle?